thirdweb-example/signature-based-minting/README.md

 ## Using This Repo

-- Click on the **Use This Template** to create your own copy of this repo:
+- Click on the **Use this template** button to create your own copy of this repo:

 ![use this template.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1651048077489/WeMVOeg6W.png)